-Given that the necessary contracts and appointments are legal documents, they often require several months to finalize before a student may be assigned to a site.
 If a student wishes to recommend a particular clinical site or practitioner for a rotation, please contact the Director of Experiential Education.
 Please remember there are site and practitioner requirements that limit where and when students may be assigned, and not all sites may qualify.
 Students cannot be placed at an experiential site until all paperwork is completed and formal approval is given by the Director of Experiential Education.

 Students will not be placed in sites where there is a conflict of interest in evaluating student performance.
-Such conflicts include, but are not limited to, assignment to a relative or close family friend, assignment to a site where the student has previously or is currently employed, and assignment to a preceptor who has a business or financial relationship with the student or a family member of the student.
+Such conflicts include, but are not limited to, assignment to a relative or close family friend, assignment to a site where the student has been or is currently employed, or assignment to a preceptor who has a fiduciary relationship with the student or a family member of the student.

-Articulated Dual Degree Programs
+Articulated Joint Degree Programs